DBRepo-Project/dbrepo/CONTRIBUTING.md

 ## AI-assisted contributions

-AI-assisted coding is permitted, but contributors are responsible for everything they submit.
+AI-assisted coding is permitted, but you are responsible for every contribution you submit, including AI-assisted work.

-You must review, understand, test, and be able to explain AI-assisted changes.
+Review, understand, test, and be able to explain AI-assisted changes.
 Submitting unverified AI output is not acceptable.
-If AI tooling was used substantially for a contribution, mention this in the pull request description, including the tools or models used when relevant.
+If AI tooling shaped a substantial part of the change, mention the tools or models in the pull request description.

 ## Development environment